symplyelah/Ifeoma-Egbogah/content/blog/English-Premier-League-Ranking-Series/03-Ranking-of-Managers-Using-Empirical-Bayes/Empirical-Bayes-Estimation.md

 ## Raw Winning Average

-A manager's performance is judged primarily on the outcome of the matches he is in charge of.
-A match's outcome could be a win, draw or a loss.
-If a win seems out of reach, a manager would prefer a draw than a loss.
-At least his team would gain a point as against zero if they lose.
-A win gives the team three points.
+The primary measure of a manager's performance is the outcome of the matches under their charge, which can result in a win, draw, or loss.
+When victory appears unlikely, managers tend to prefer a draw over a loss, as the team would earn a point instead of none.
+Winning a match rewards the team with three points.

-SO, who are the best and worst managers?
+So, who are the best and worst managers?
 Let's find out.....

          Raw Winning Average = Games Won/Total Games Managed

-Here are the top ten managers with the highest raw winning average.
+These are the ten managers with the highest raw winning average.

 {{< panelset class = "greetings" >}}
 {{< panel name = "Top 10 Managers based on Raw Winning Average" >}}